 The Buy America Requirement applies to public infrastructure projects in the United States.
 For purposes of this guidance, applicants should consider whether the infrastructure project will serve a public function.
 Infrastructure projects should generally be considered "public" if the infrastructure is: publicly owned, privately owned but operated on behalf of the public, or is a place of public accommodation.
-Review the implementation guidance in OMB Memorandum OMB Memorandum M-24-02 and consult with DOE if you are unsure if your project is subject to the Buy America Requirement.
+Review the implementation guidance in OMB Memorandum OMB Memorandum M-24-02 and consult with DOE if you are unsure if your project is subject to Buy America requirements.

-27 Excludes cement and cementitious materials, aggregates such as stone, sand, or gravel, or aggregate binding agents or additives.
+&lt;sup>22 Excludes cement and cementitious materials, aggregates such as stone, sand, or gravel, or aggregate binding agents or additives.